SebastianDominguezC/molecular-dynamics/README.md

 # Molecular-Dynamics

 A simple molecular-dynamics simulation in Rust, using the Lennard-Jones potential for particle interactions.
-Partciles are also confined withing a Box, which also emits a Lennard-Jones potential
+Partciles are also confined within a Box, which also emits a Lennard-Jones potential,

 Example with 100 particles:
 ![100 particles](./vids/particles3.gif)